 For more information on how to configure VLANs on different hardware, please refer to VLAN and Network Interface Configuration.

-In this section you’ll be able to blacklist any device that you don’t wont Domotz Pro to monitor.
+In this section, you’ll be able to blacklist any device that you don’t want Domotz Pro to monitor.
 You won’t see them in the devices list and you won’t be alerted if any changes on their status.

 Device Auto Discovery

 By suspending Auto Discovery, only previously discovered IPs will be monitored.
 Domotz Pro will not be able to detect any IP changes or new devices.

 Here you can disable the automatic RTD pings from the devices to the Domotz Agent.